 “There are some hidden dangers to sledding.
 It’s a great winter pastime, but there are risks involved.
 Parents need to be aware of these risks to help prevent injuries,” said Terri Cappello, MD, pediatric orthopaedic surgeon at Loyola University Medical Center.

-“Parents don’t often think about putting a helmet on a child when they go sledding, but if the child is under the age of 6, it’s important.
+“Parents don’t often think about putting a helmet on a child when they go sledding, but if the child is under the age of 6 it’s important.
 Also, never let your child sled head first.
 Injuries have been associated with the leading body part.
 If you lead with your head, you’re more likely to get a head injury,” Cappello said.

 Here are a few tips to keep kids safe this winter:

-Check out the location.
+- Check out the location.
 Sledding should only be done in designated areas that are open, obstacle-free and groomed.
 Most injuries occur when a sled collides with a stationary object.
 Make sure there are no trees, poles, rocks, fences or cars in the sledding area.
-Also be on the lookout for other sledders to prevent collisions.
+Also be on the lookout for other sledders to avoid collisions.

-Ensure the end of the run is safe.
+- Ensure the end of the run is safe.
 What is at the bottom of the hill?
 If there is a parking lot, pond or street, it is not a safe place to sled.
 Safe areas have run-outs that are far from water and automobiles.

-Always sled feet first.
+- Always sled feet first.
 To reduce the risk of head injuries, do not let your child slide head first.
 Sledders should sit in a forward-facing position, steering with their feet.